aclark4life/blog/2016/11/23/project-makefile-open-business/index.rst

 **Makefile for Python Web Development & Related Projects**

 A while back I was asked to present to the |cmwg|.

 .. image:: /images/project-makefile-tweet.png
     :align: center
     :class: blog-image
     :target: https://twitter.com/CMWorkingGrp/status/773228143939293185

-From that moment on, it was on: an excuse to finish and talk about the ``Makefile`` I'd been dragging around *formerly since January* and informerly much longer.
+From that moment, it was on: an excuse to finish and talk about the ``Makefile`` I'd been dragging around formerly since January and informerly much longer.

 Finishing the Makefile
 ----------------------